-This marks the second instalment of the Challenges report.
+This marks the second installment of the Challenges report.
 Our stakeholders identified nine sustainability issues, which we present here.

-This year marks the second instalment of the Challenges report.
+This year marks the second installment of the Challenges report.
 Nine issues were identified by our Leadership Council: a council of managers from leading organizations across major sectors of the economy.

 The purpose of this report is to inspire new research in these issues.
 Armed with this knowledge, researchers, managers and others can collaborate to innovate new solutions.